Best daily deals

 Price: Free / $3.99

 Pocket City is a city-building simulator similar to Sim City.
 That’s a rough sentence to say out loud.
-Anyway, this is a fairly basic city sim.
-You build various types of buildings, roads, and utilities to make your town run smoothly.
-It features weather disasters along with positive things like parties that make your city feel alive.
-Players progressively unlock more land, more buildings, and more stuff as they play.
+Anyway, this is a reasonably primary city sim.
+You build various buildings, roads, and utilities to make your town run smoothly.
+It features weather disasters and positive things like parties that make your city feel alive.
+Players progressively unlock more land, buildings, and stuff as they play.
 The free version is just the base game.
 The premium version includes more features, a dedicated sandbox mode, and no advertising.
-This is a surprisingly good Sim City-style game and we love that it isn’t a free top lay game.
+This is a surprisingly good Sim City-style game, and we love that it isn’t a free-top-lay game.
 You can also play in either landscape or portrait mode.

 Rebel Inc